 - Sautéed garlic or onions

-Here are some of the best recipes on this site that use quinoa.
-Also don’t forget to check out my cookbook and the burritos inside that use it too!
+Here are some of the best quinoa recipes on this site.
+Also don't forget to check out my cookbook and the burritos inside that use it too!

 - Mason Jar Salads